-The popularity of Google cloud is progressive among small and medium businesses (SMBs) while cloud migration.
+The popularity of Google cloud platform is progressive among small and medium businesses (SMBs) while cloud migration.
 Its adoption makes a lot of sense since it simplifies things and also makes them more secure at reasonable costs.

 What is Google Cloud Platform?

-Google’s cloud platform provides a reliable and highly scalable cloud computing services to its users.
+It provides reliable and highly scalable Google cloud computing services to its users.
 These services help clients compute and store data, and help developers build, test, and deploy apps.
-Google cloud covers application, storage, and cloud computing services for backend, mobile, and web solutions using the internet.
+Google cloud platform covers application, storage, and cloud computing services for backend, mobile, and web solutions using the internet.
 More than four million apps trust and use the platform.

 Google tries to keep the backend as simple as possible and uses a simple file system.
-This system is the foundation of the Google cloud platform.
+This system is the foundation of the Google cloud services.
 It handles requests for information via basic commands like write, read, and open.
 It is a distributed system of computing.